OvercastNetwork/docs.oc.tc/modules/spawns.md

 ### Respawn Module {#respawn}
 The respawn module allows the map creator to adjust the respawn time and if players are automatically respawned.
 The respawn time must be greater than 1 second (20 ticks), if the respawn time is less it will automatically default to one second, allowing the death to fully complete and the player to be reset properly.

-To allow players to spawn at a bed set the bed attribute to true.
-Players spawning at beds will not spawn with a kit even if there is one specified.
-If a player has a bed spawn location set it overrides all other spawn regions for that player.

 <div class='table-responsive'>
   <table class='table table-striped table-condensed'>
     <thead>